• Home

 I’m not a math whiz but yeah these cute pods are a tad more…how much more it will be for you will depend on how often you see yourself wanting to drink gourmet style drinks.

-With regard to descaling, there are good brands of descaling solutions available – it doesn’t have to be the proprietary brand (just skip the vinegar; it’s frowned upon by the manufacturer.) which would only be a small expense.
+With regard to descaling, there are good brands of descaling solutions available – it doesn’t have to be the proprietary brand (just skip the vinegar; even if it does work ok, it’ll void the warranty if you ever need help in the future) which would only be a small expense.

 So, are you ready for a small but powerful espresso coffee maker, and a palette of amazing flavors and drink types?
 As well as a little eclectic design?